 Kathleen has been a transformative mediator for the last 18 years.
 She is a former trial lawyer with 35 years experience trying high profile civil, criminal and divorce cases.
-She was named ”Best Lawyer in front of a Jury" by her peers in 1991.
+Her peers named her “Best Lawyer in front of a Jury” in 1991.
 Kathleen’s extensive experience as a mediator and trial lawyer working with a large and diverse cross section of people and conflict gives her a depth of understanding and skill about relationship conflict.
 She is able to be a trustworthy guide through relationship transition and conflict.
 In Kathleen's 18 years of mediating disputes she has a proven success rate bringing resolution to conflict without parties resorting to the adversarial court model.
 Given her breadth of experience Kathleen is able to uplift even very difficult and entrenched situations.
 Kathleen provides a safe environment, which invites people in conflict to relax and reflect.
 This allows for the creation of positive, new beginnings.

 Kathleen's previous work as a trial lawyer also involved litigating high-profile cases to a jury resulting in network television exposure and positive legislative change.

 Kathleen is the owner of Kathleen Franco PC,

 Kathleen’s services also include collaborative family law, a new model for resolving family law cases out of court.
 Kathleen’s experience in resolving conflict includes a vast range of disputes, such as divorce, separation, child custody, employment, the workplace, and more.